IS THERE A DIFFERENCE BETWEEN THE NOVEMBER 15 AND MARCH 15 APPLICATION DEADLINE FOR MASTER'S APPLICANTS?

 Can i apply to more than one program?

-To apply to more than one program, you must complete and submit the application for the first program you are applying to before you can begin an application for additional program(s).
+Yes, you may apply to multiple master's program.
+However, you can only apply to one PhD program.
+To apply to more than one program, you must complete and submit the application for the first program you are applying to before you can begin an application for any additional program(s).
 You can apply using your same account and login information.
 However, you will need to pay a separate application fee for each application you submit.

 You can use supporting documents, such as official test scores and transcripts, for multiple applications.
 Please email firstname.lastname@example.org and indicate that you would like to use your supporting documents for your multiple applications.
 For all other parts of the application, we recommend submitting information specific to each program.